Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Introduction

-One of the significant challenges in applying MFD-based traffic models is their limited ability to reflect the variations of individual traffic status of each link.
-These models typically assume uniform speed across configurations within a region.
-This is particularly true for trip-based MFD approaches \cite{mariotte2017macroscopic,lamotte2018morning,balzer2022modal}, that on the one hand provide an individual and dynamic trip description over the travel paths, on the other hand, stick to average regional speed making all links crossing similar.
+One of the significant challenges in applying MFD-based traffic models is their limited ability to reflect the variations of individual traffic states of each road link.
+These models typically assume uniform speed across all road sections within a region.
+This is particularly true for trip-based MFD approaches \cite{mariotte2017macroscopic,lamotte2018morning,balzer2022modal}, which on the one hand provide an individual and dynamic trip description over the travel paths, on the other hand, stick to average regional speed, making all links crossing similar.
 While this assumption benefits broad-scale analysis and optimization, it overlooks the unique spatial characteristics of individual road links, such as lane counts, presence of dedicated bus lanes, and topology.
-As a result, these approaches are less effective for optimization tasks that require considering detailed network configuration, such as realistic route choice where accurate speed differentiation for each individual link is crucial for effective routing, or dynamic lane management where lane usage needs to be adjusted based on real-time traffic conditions.
+As a result, these approaches are less effective for optimizing tasks that require detailed network configuration.
+For example, realistic route choice relies on accurate speed differentiation for each link, while dedicated bus-lane allocations—which reduce general vehicle-lane capacity and alter link speeds—require precise link-level speed estimations.
 The assumption of uniform speed in the MFD-based models fundamentally limits their applicability in tasks aimed at enhancing traffic efficiency through detailed, configuration-specific optimization strategies.

 To address the limitations that might be important for some specific applications, our research introduces a novel approach: Local Correction Factor (LCF).
-The proposed concept precisely estimates the speed of individual links by integrating the network mean speed, can be derived from the speed MFD, along with comprehensive network configuration, including the spatial attributes of each link and the network's topology.
-The utilization of the LCF can make it possible to use MFD-based traffic models in optimizing configuration-specific optimization tasks.
-Through this localized adjustment capability, the LCF significantly enhances the precision and applicability of traffic models in urban traffic management, offering a more accurate and flexible tool for addressing the complex challenges of modern urban environments.
+The proposed concept precisely estimates the speed of individual links by integrating the network mean speed, which can be derived from the speed MFD, along with comprehensive network configuration elements, including the spatial attributes of each link and the network topology.
+By introducing the LCF, our approach preserves the computational efficiency of MFD‐based traffic models while accounting for configuration‐specific effects (e.g., allocation of dedicated bus lanes) that directly affect link performance.
+Even though fully detailed traffic simulations can model these effects accurately, they incur substantial computational expense when evaluating numerous layout scenarios.
+In contrast, the proposed approach achieves comparable accuracy at a small fraction of the cost, making it particularly well suited for strategic optimization tasks that depend on detailed network configurations.